iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 />
 <br />

-#### Large Top-p (e.g., 0.9): This setting allows for broader and potentially more imaginative exploration:
+#### Large top-p (e.g., 0.9): This setting allows for broader and potentially more imaginative exploration:

 <ChatConversation
   conversation={[